Asgari-research/mof-chemical-holdouts/README.md

 This repository is distributed under the MIT License unless otherwise noted.

 The license applies to code and repository documentation.
 It does not grant redistribution rights for raw third-party database files, including ARC--MOF data, unless those rights are provided by the original data source.

+The included `data/clean_data.csv` is a processed benchmark table derived from ARC--MOF.
+Users should follow the original ARC--MOF license and citation requirements when using this derived data file.

 ---